-Cheltenham Ladies’ College has been at the forefront of girls’ education for nearly 170 years.
+Cheltenham Ladies’ College has been at the forefront of girls’ education for 170 years.

 Our heritage and global reputation were founded on our pioneering approach to girls’ education and our future aims are no less ambitious.

-Our GCSE, A Level and IB results are consistently excellent, leading to College being named the top boarding school in the country for IB results in 2022.
-Over the last five years, College has consistently won a number of awards for academic excellence including South West Independent Secondary School of the Decade by The Sunday Times.
+Our GCSE, A Level and IB results are consistently excellent, leading to College frequently being named the top boarding school in the country for IB results.
+Over the last five years, College has consistently won awards for academic excellence, including South West Independent Secondary School of the Decade (The Sunday Times).

 College is passionate about the futures of our pupils.
-While their academic achievements are important, these must go hand-in-hand with co-curricular activities that interest and challenge them, a community that supports them, and the opportunities to pursue their passions and learn from their failures.
+While their academic achievements are important, these must go hand-in-hand with co-curricular activities that inspire and challenge them, a community that supports them, and opportunities to pursue their passions and learn from their mistakes.

-By nurturing well-rounded and self-confident girls, we help them to develop the skills they need to manage the choices and opportunities ahead of them, leaving College as inspirational and empowered young women.
+By nurturing well-rounded and self-confident girls, we help them to develop the skills they need to manage the choices and opportunities ahead of them, leaving College as empowered young women.

 Surrounded by the fictional worlds of Malory Towers, Harry Potter and St Trinian’s, misconceptions about modern boarding can be far-reaching and inaccurate, based on outdated perceptions and a degree of artistic licence.

 In reality, 21st century boarding offers pupils the opportunity to be immersed in a vibrant, diverse and tolerant community of their peers, where they can express themselves and debate their views openly, help each other grow and learn, and develop friendships that are often life-long.

 Modern technology has ensured family and friends are only a message or video call away.
 The pastoral structure between the school and the boarding house is designed to nurture and encourage our new pupils to settle into life at College quickly.